 The California Education Code requires it, but what should students be receiving in arts education at each grade level?
-California State PTA – in partnership with Create CA – is pleased to launch the Parents’ Guide to the Visual and Performing Arts in California Public Schools.
+California State PTA – in partnership with Create CA – is pleased to launch the newly revised Parents’ Guide to Arts Education in California Public Schools.

 This reader-friendly guide provides an overview of what children across the state should learn in the arts disciplines of dance, music, theatre and the visual arts by the end of each grade level.

 The Parents’ Guide to the Visual and Performing Arts in California Public Schools was created with parents, guardians and families of students in the California public school system in mind.
 By using the guide, they show that all students – not just the talented – should have the opportunity to express their unique individuality through creating and learning in and through the arts.